With $8 million to consolidate Amazon’s top marketplace sellers, Perch makes its first deals – TechCrunch

 After raising $8 million in November to roll up top Amazon marketplace companies, the new Boston-based startup Perch has begun putting that money to work in its first few deals.

-The brainchild of Chris Bell, formerly Wayfair’s head of logistics and a Bain & Co. principal, Perch is pretty well-positioned to serve as unifier of a bevy of disparate products in one nest.
+The brainchild of Chris Bell, formerly Wayfair’s head of logistics and a Bain & Co. principal, Perch is well-positioned to serve as unifier of a bevy of disparate products in one nest.

-The company’s recent acquisition include brands selling a sand anchor for beach umbrellas (Beachr), a waterproof apron for cooking, a hip sciatica brace (Bodymate), and other similar products that wouldn’t be out of place in a late night informercial or on the Home Shopping Network.
+The company’s recent acquisitions include brands selling a sand anchor for beach umbrellas (Beachr), a waterproof apron for cooking, a hip sciatica brace (Bodymate) and other similar products that wouldn’t be out of place in a late-night infomercial or on the Home Shopping Network.

 “We believe that the future of product R&D is entrepreneurs that are closest to the problems,” says Bell in an interview.
 “We look for products that are top three in their niche… [Their founders] want some liquidity and we can bring that onto our platform and add price optimization, ad-spend optimization and cross-geography marketing.”

-In a way, Perch is tapping into a similar urge to give America’s huge population of tinkerers and inventors better access to market and a chance to monetize their ideas a la Quirky, the failed attempt by GE to turn gadget ideas into new product lines for GE.
+In a way, Perch is tapping into a similar urge to give America’s huge population of tinkerers and inventors better access to market and a chance to monetize their ideas à la Quirky, the failed attempt by GE to turn gadget ideas into new product lines for GE.

-By contrast, Perch waits for the businesses to gain traction, then offers to buy the products off of their owners hands and give them up to two years participation in any upside that the product generates at certain milestones that Perch sets for the entrepreneurs that sell.
+By contrast, Perch waits for the businesses to gain traction, then offers to buy the products from their owners and give them up to two years of participation in any upside that the product generates at certain milestones that Perch sets for the participating entrepreneurs.

 “Three years ago I would not have started this business,” says Bell.
 “Amazon has made this a much more defensible place.”

-The Amazon marketplace remains somewhat of the wild west, where intellectual property rights are often ignored and successful products are copied at lightning speed by vendors with access to the same commoditized supply chains.
+The Amazon marketplace remains somewhat of the Wild West, where intellectual property rights are often ignored and successful products are copied at lightning speed by vendors with access to the same commoditized supply chains.
 It’s really marketing muscle and an ability to get better margins through scale that creates winners, it seems, and Perch is using its technical know-how to get to the top.

-Acquisitions can range from $750,000 to $2 million upfront with the upside on the backend still to come, according to Bell.
+Acquisitions can range from $750,000 to $2 million upfront with the upside on the back end still to come, according to Bell.
 Financing this operation is a $4.5 million equity round and $3.5 million in debt financing by some of the nation’s leading venture firms.
 Perch won’t buy any company that’s doing less than $250,000 in revenue.

 Spark Capital led the deal for Perch, with general partner Alex Finkelstein taking a seat on the company’s board of directors.
 Tectonic Ventures also participated.
 Finkelstein, who led Spark’s investment in Wayfair, was introduced to Bell through Wayfair’s chief operating officer.
 He immediately saw the potential in Perch’s pitch.

 “If you look at it from a macro standpoint.
-Amazon is growing very quickly and the third party marketplace is growing very quickly.
+Amazon is growing very quickly and the third-party marketplace is growing very quickly.
 Within the next year we’re going to have a large portfolio and it’ll do well in any environment,” Finkelstein said.

-Amazon’s third party sellers are a $200 billion market and the largest single vendor is a $500 million seller, Bell noted, and that, is an opportunity that a well-capitalized company can exploit.
+Amazon’s third-party sellers are a $200 billion market and the largest single vendor is a $500 million seller, Bell noted, and that is an opportunity that a well-capitalized company can exploit.

 “We’re going to be managing hundreds of micro-brands and the only way to do that is through a technology platform,” Bell said.
 “They’re generally niche products that are not big enough that Amazon Basics would come into that category.
 We’re competing in smaller categories, but even some of these niche categories are tens of millions to hundreds of millions in revenue.”